MUSIC . Mrs. Bartelt

 Meet Mrs. Bartelt

 My name is Mrs. Kris Bartelt.
-I love sharing God’s gift of music with the children and adults at Immanuel.
-In addition to teaching general music classes, I am also blessed to work with children’s and adult choirs and musicals, plan for/play/sing at church worship services, make music with handbell ringers and other instrumentalists and vocalists.
+I love sharing God’s gift of music with the children and adults at Immanuel!
+In addition to teaching general music classes, I am also blessed to work with children’s and adult choirs and musicals, plan for/play organ and piano/sing at church worship services, make music with handbell ringers and work with other instrumentalists and vocalists.

-When not tending to my Immanuel responsibilities, I enjoy spending time with my family, walking our dog, reading, working in my yard, and eating dark chocolate.
+When not tending to my Immanuel responsibilities, I enjoy spending time with my husband and family (especially when my grandson, granddaughter and their parents visit!) walking our dog Simon, reading, working in my yard, and eating dark chocolate.

-Kindergartners have enjoyed visits from a puppet named Marvin who has helped them learn more about their speaking, singing, whispering and calling voices.
-They’ve also played singing games such as “Three Little Muffins”, “Pumpkin Stew”, and “We Are Going Down the Numbers” to practice steady beat and learn how to take turns and work together.
+Kindergartners interact with a puppet named Marvin who helps them learn more about their speaking, singing, whispering and calling voices.
+They play singing games such as “Three Little Muffins”, “Queen Kristine Who Loves to Wear Green”, and “We Are Going Down the Numbers” to practice steady beat and learn how to take turns and work together.

-First Graders are studying various musical elements such as fast/slow, loud/soft, and high/low.
-Recently they’ve had fun learning with songs such as “Grizzly Bear”, “A Tisket, A Tasket”, “The Old Gray Cat”, and “I’m Locked in a Candy Store”.
+First Graders grow as musicians as they study musical elements such as fast/slow, loud/soft, and high/low.
+They have fun learning with songs such as “Grizzly Bear”, “A Tisket, A Tasket”, “The Old Gray Cat”, and “I’m Locked in a Candy Store”.

-Second Graders are learning about pitch, rhythm, and tempo in music.
-Recently they used xylophones and rhythm instruments to play along with “Bounce High, Bounce Low” as they studied the pitches mi, so and la.
-They also had fun working in groups and creating movements to go with a rhythmic poem called “Spider, Spider”.
+Second Graders learn about pitch, rhythm, and tempo in music.
+They use xylophones and rhythm instruments to play along with songs like “Bounce High, Bounce Low” as they study the pitches mi, so and la.
+It's fun to work together creating movements to go with a rhythmic poems and songs.

-Third Graders experienced first-hand how changing tone color and tempo can really effect the style of a song as they compared sections of “Variations on the Theme ‘Pop Goes the Weasel'”.
-It was surprising to hear the section where this children’s tune was played in a sad style!
-“Long Legged Sailor”, “Down by the River”, and “Lost My Shoe” are several other songs that these students have had fun learning with during class.
+Third Graders experience first-hand how changing tone color and tempo can really effect the style of a song as they compare sections of “Variations on the Theme ‘Pop Goes the Weasel'”.
+It is surprising to hear the section where this children’s tune is played in a sad style!
+“Long Legged Sailor”, “Down by the River”, and “Lost My Shoe” are several other songs these students learn and have fun with during class.